 Besides all our suggestions for baking Vegan Christmas cake let’s not forget that not everybody will be tucking into Turkey on the 25th.
 I spent some time looking for nut roasts in the supermarket, and also on menus this time of the year.
 Is it me or are there fewer nut roasts on offer now?
 Maybe the ingredients are proving difficult with many more requests for vegan / plant-based options.

-Yesterday, I used the BBC Good Food’s Nut Roast recipe.
+To make my vegetarian nut loaf I used the BBC Good Food’s Nut Roast recipe.
 It’s a really tasty combination of lentils, chestnut mushrooms, red pepper, carrots and mixed nuts.
 I can also adapt it, as you’ll see.
 This recipe includes 3 x eggs, butter and grated cheese but there’s ways of substituting these elements to bind everything together for a vegan version and to reduce the fat content though it is high in fibre and protein.
 It also takes a while to put together, the lentils need some time to cook (25 minutes) and baking takes 2 steps, 20 minutes covered and 30 minutes to brown.
 So allow a few hours to enjoy a tasty glass of something and tune into Elf to get you in the seasonal mood.

 The great thing about this recipe is also choosing the nuts – I used Tesco’s mixed unsalted nuts which includes walnuts, hazelnuts and cashews.
 Previously I tried toasted peanuts as they added a bit of flavour.
 In all honesty, the only thing I skimped on was smoked paprika as it can be quite an overpowering flavour.